BoulderCodeHub/RWcheck/README.md

 The RWcheck relies on rules written in yaml files, which are interpreted by the `validate` R package.
 Yaml is a human-readable programming language that can be used for defining a nested file structure.
 Yaml file specifications:
 * When defining rules, you must first add `rules:`, followed by a new line with a dash.
 Each rule starts with a dash.
 Indentations must be two spaces, not tabs.
 Make sure the file does not end in a dash since the function expects there to be another rule which won't exist.
 * The file should end with a blank newline.
 * The rules must contain inputs for `expr`, `name` and `in_file`, but can contain other information (see example below).
+Option inputs include `month`, `label`, `description`.
+Inputs for these items are specified below:
-* The `expr` line must contain a logical expression.
+  - `expr`: This line must contain a logical expression.
+If the RiverWare slot contains spaces in the `Object.Slot`, they need to be removed in the `expr` logic.
 If a logical expression begins with `!`, it must be surrounded in quotes.
-* If the RiverWare slot contains spaces in the `Object.Slot`, they need to be removed in the `expr` logic.
-This doesn't need to be done in the `name`.
+  - `name`: This line is used when outputting fail messaging and does not need to abide by any specific formatting.
-* The yaml rules check slots in the `in_file`, which can be an `.rdf` or `.csv` file.
+  - `in_file`: The yaml rules check slots in the `in_file`, which can be an `.rdf` or `.csv` file.
-* The rules may contain an argument `month`, which specifies month(s) to run the test.
+  - `month`: The rules may contain an argument `month`, which specifies month(s) to run the test.
 The months must be input as numbers, e.g. `[1, 2, 3]`.
 This is an optional input.
+  - `label` & `description`: These inputs are not used in the package, but can be useful for documenting the purpose of rules.

 Below is an example of a yaml file that would check if slots are greater than zero or if they are `NA`.